ART+PLACE: The Roots of Community Identity

 “Social justice issues can challenge and enrich how we make community places.
 To inspire change in our communities we need multiple stakeholder groups, who sometimes have loosely overlapping objectives.
 Art provides the benefit of looking at a single problem through multiple lenses, allowing for greater understanding, input and shared power.
 That conversation needs to be elevated beyond a ‘report-out’ meeting into a dynamic conversation that affirms and improves the knowledge of all parties.
 These are the ways we can achieve equity through the creative process,” said Ashley.

-She also stressed the importance of acknowledging and quantifying the value of stakeholder participation, “which is important when we think about who can afford to sit at the table at community meetings.”
+She also emphasized the importance of acknowledging and quantifying the value of stakeholder participation, “which is important when we think about who can afford to sit at the table at community meetings.”
 Planning and design processes should reflect that value, and we need to consider ways to compensate members of the community who dedicate their time and energy in the interest of guiding a project to achieve the best possible outcomes.
 For Living Waters of Larimer, this principle was built into our project budget.
 We were able to create a paid youth apprenticeship position that brought immediate benefit to community members who participated in the project, while also raising the level of knowledge about stormwater issues among residents.

 ideas and partnerships had to grow organically and thoughtfully